 to find KiwiSDRs on your local network.
 The scanner requires your browser to

 support the HTML5 WebRTC protocol.
 This only works with modern browsers.

-There are also third-party network scanner apps.
+There are also free third-party network scanner apps.
 We use one called Fing

 for the iPhone / iPad.